 Established in 1973, Wright State University Boonshoft School of Medicine strives for excellence in educating physicians, conducting research and providing continuing and graduate medical education programs — all within the context of preparing physicians to meet the health care needs of individual patients and society as a whole.

 Clinical training for medical students and resident physicians takes place in a diverse range of health-care institutions throughout the Miami Valley.
-Instead of operating a single, university-based hospital, Wright State works with seven major teaching hospitals and has formal affiliation agreements with more than 25 other health care institutions in the community.
+Instead of operating a single, university-based hospital, Wright State works with eight major teaching hospitals and has formal affiliation agreements with more than 25 other health care institutions in the community.
 In addition to 460 full-time faculty, more than 1,250 physicians in private practice and other health care professionals serve as clinical faculty.

 Integrated or affiliated graduate medical education programs are conducted in the following areas:

 A 2010 study published in the Annals of Internal Medicine ranks the Wright State University Boonshoft School of Medicine fourth in the nation for its social mission.
 The study, entitled “The Social Mission of Medical Education: Ranking the Schools,” measured the percentage of graduates who practice primary care, work in health professional shortage areas and are underrepresented minorities, and combined the data into a composite social mission score.